FontoXML/fontoxml-table-flow-cals/README.md

 	},

 	tgroup: {
-		// The namespace uri for the tgoup element and its descendant elements (optional)
+		// The namespace uri for the tgoup element and all other CALS elements (optional)
 		namespaceURI: 'http://some-other-uri.com/'
 	},